I’M AN ULTRA-DISTANCE ATHLETE. DO I NEED TO ADD VOLUME TO THE PSE PRO TRAINING?

 If you are interested in an ultra distance race, we highly recommend that you build up to that distance and get good at completing shorter distances faster first.
 There is nothing better to prepare you for your ultra race than progressional skill and speed development along with a foundational strength and conditioning program.
 The leading issues in ultra-running are deemed “volume” based injuries, of which we don’t believe volume plays a role in this.
 We believe movement plays the key role, and when poor movement patterns are adopted early on in any sport, they are nearly impossible to change without stopping and reinforcing with skill development and “outside” exercises and innervation.
 Shorter distance runners are more skilled runners by and large because to go fast requires skill development.

 PSE PRO is a general program, you MAY need to add in some training that is specific to your sport, terrain, and skill development.
-This would be best determined after a consult with one of our Coaches or going straight for personalized coaching and programming on Unscared PRO.
+But as we say, volume is earned.
+You earn volume as described above.
+Putting in the work to develop strength and skill, then gradually adding more.

 There are really two ways to increase the volume; more intervals or longer distances.
 Only change one thing at a time.
 You can also change up the rest between complete rest and active recovery.
 10% is generally seen as the most you should increase volume each session.

 We always want to base progression on performance.
 IE Are you recovering well; any nagging aches and pains or problem areas?
 Are you hitting goal paces across all intervals and stamina work?
 Are you getting faster?

 In practical terms, you could start with adding a couple more intervals to the Short Interval day for a couple of weeks.
 You could also use active recovery between each interval rather than complete rest.

 Then you could maintain the Short Interval volume for a couple more weeks but add 1 or 2 intervals to the Long Interval work.